 - Operating a motor vehicle with an unlawful concentration of alcohol while under the age of 21.

 Six-Point Violations in Ohio

 - Operating a vehicle under the influence of alcohol and/or drugs (OVI);

 - Leaving the scene of an accident;

-- Driving under a suspended license.
+- Driving under a suspended license;

 If a driver accumulates six points on his or her license within a two-year period, the Ohio Bureau of Motor Vehicles (BMV) is required to issue a warning letter to the driver, listing the violations and the corresponding number of points for each.

+Points stay on your driving record forever, but the Ohio BMV only counts them toward a license suspension for two years.
 You could be wondering, how long do points stay on your license in Ohio after you receive traffic violation convictions?
 In reality, points assessed to your driving record never go away.

 However, for purposes of license suspension, points are considered for two years.
 The two-year period begins on the date of the first conviction.

 In the event you receive 12 points against your license in a two-year period, your driver’s license is suspended for a period of six months.
 After the six-month suspension period, you must complete a remedial driving course and pass a driving test to have your license reinstated.